452 Fifth Avenue: 21st century

+2000s and 2010s

 HSBC acquired Republic in 1999.
 HSBC Brokerage expanded its office space at 452 Fifth Avenue in 2002, creating the HSBC Brokerage Center.
 HSBC contemplated selling 452 Fifth Avenue in September 2008, but the bank reneged on its plans the next month, when it received bids of between $400 and $500 million, well below its target of $600 million.
 By April 2009, HSBC was again considering selling 452 Fifth Avenue.
 Within two months, the bank had received around 20 bids of between $250 and $300 million, less than the $400 to $500 million the bank had sought, though several developers submitted bids of over $290 million.
 That October, HSBC Holdings sold the building to Midtown Equities and Israeli holding company IDB Group for $352.9 million.
 HSBC planned to lease back the entire building for one year and the first 11 floors for ten years.
 IDB then passed the building to a subsidiary, Property & Building Corporation (PBC).

 When 452 Fifth Avenue was sold, investors were purchasing buildings around Bryant Park as part of a small real estate boom around the park.
 Rents per square foot in buildings south of 42nd Street, including 452 Fifth Avenue, had historically been lower than rents in buildings north of 42nd Street, but PBC planned to renovate 452 Fifth Avenue in the hope of being able to attract high rents.
 The HSBC Tower was renovated starting in 2010.
 As part of the work, PBDW Architects restored some of the Knox Building's original decorative elements.
 The first phase of the renovation, a refurbishment of the lobby, was completed in 2011, while the second phase entailed replacement of upper-story elevators and some mechanical equipment.
 PBC was able to sign leases for 14 of the 18 available floors during eight months in 2011, mostly to companies in the law and financial sectors.
 The final renovations were being completed by late 2012.

 PBC refinanced the building in mid-2012 with $300 million in commercial mortgage-backed securities issued by JPMorgan Chase.
 The refinancing valued the building at $670 million.
 By 2013, asking rents at 452 Fifth Avenue were over 100 $/ft2, which made it among 80 buildings in New York City achieving triple digit rents.
 452 Fifth Avenue was fully leased by mid-2015, amid reports PBC would sell the structure.
 The same year, JLL was hired as 452 Fifth Avenue's leasing agent.
 HSBC Bank extended its lease by five years in 2017 after searching for space in other buildings.
-HSBC ultimately announced in May 2022 that it would relocate to the Spiral in Hudson Yards in January 2024.